1001Bits/Pointer-Handle-Limit-Fix/Skyrim/README.md

 the complete cached index in existing `NiRefObject::_pad0C` storage.
 See the [design document](DESIGN.md#three-distinct-representations) for the three representations and their exact layouts.

-> **Experimental status:** SE 1.5.97 and AE 1.6.1170 have live high-handle
-> evidence.
-GOG 1.6.1179 has a live startup/resize result but no live above-cap
-> result.
-VR 1.4.15 remains offline-only.
-A missed private decoder can alias an
-> object without crashing, so exact offline verification does not replace
-> representative in-game and native-plugin testing.

 ## Start here